aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_format_scan_output.rst

 HTML
 ----

-If you want HTML output of scancode results, you can pass the ``--html`` argument to scancode.
+If you want HTML output of ScanCode results, you can pass the ``--html`` argument to ScanCode.
-The following commands will output scan results in a formatted html page or simple web application:
+The following commands will output scan results in a formatted HTML page or simple web application:

 * ``./scancode --html /path/to/output.html /path/to/target/dir``

 * ``./scancode --html-app /path/to/output.html /path/to/target/dir``

-For more details on the html output format refer :ref:`output_html`.
+For more details on the HTML output format refer :ref:`output_html`.

 ..
 WARNING::